friendly/heplots/README.md

 - Friendly (2010) for the application of these ideas to repeated measure designs,
-- Friendly, Monette and Fox (2013) for a general discussion of the role of elliptical geometry in statistical understanding, and
+- Friendly, Monette and Fox (2013) for a general discussion of the role of elliptical geometry in statistical understanding,
-- Friendly & Sigal (2017) for an applied R tutorial.
+- Friendly & Sigal (2017) for an applied R tutorial,
+- Friendly & Sigal (2018) for theory and examples of visualizing equality of covariance matrices.

 Other topics now addressed here include: